LibreCAD/docs/guides/blocks.rst

 ------------

     - Select a block in the **Block List**.
-    - Click on the "Insert the active block" |icon18|.
+    - Click on the **Insert the active block** icon |icon18|.
-    - Place the block at the desired location within the drawing.  optionally specify a rotation angle and / or a scale factor for the block.
+    - Place the block at the desired location within the drawing.
+Optionally specify a rotation angle and / or a scale factor for the block.

 Blocks can also be cut, copied, and pasted using the normal edit commands.
 For example, to copy a block from one drawing to another: